AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/classes.md

 * Declare in `public` specifier

 ### Default Constructor

 A constructor without parameters or with default parameters set is called a default constructor.
 It is a constructor which can be called without arguments.
 When you have an empty constructor, you don't have to declare it.
 C++ will create a default constructor.

 Instantiate a class with default constructor as follows: `Classname variablename;` but `Classname variablename(arg1, arg2,...);` if it has a parameter.

 You can also set default constructor: `Constructor_name() = default;`

+### Setters and Getters

+These are methods in class to read or modify member variables of a class.